-The authors are grateful to Benjamin Huybrechts, Daniel Jamar and Matthieu de Nanteuil for helpful comments on earlier versions of this paper.
-The analysis and comments made here remain however our sole responsibility.
+The authors are grateful to Benjamin Huybrechts, Daniel Jamar, and Matthieu de Nanteuil for helpful comments on earlier versions of this article.
+The analysis and comments made here remain, however, are our sole responsibility.
+They would also like to thank the editor and two anonymous reviewers for providing insights that helped to shape this article in its present form.